MedDIFT: Multi-Scale Diffusion-Based Correspondence in 3D Medical Imaging: Materials and methods

 We first conduct ablation studies on the training dataset to identify the optimal configuration of MedDIFT, and then compare our correspondence matching approach against correspondences estimated with two state-of-the-art registration methods on the validation dataset.

-\textit{Ablation studies:} We analyze the influence of (i) the number of noising timesteps $t$ and (ii) the feature levels used for similarity computation.
-While DIFT \cite{tang2023emergent} only investigates features extracted from a single network layer, we additionally explore multi-level feature fusion (see Sec.~\ref{sec:constr}), combining feature activations extracted from multiple decoder layers.
+\emph{Ablation studies:} We analyze the influence of (i) the number of noising timesteps $t$ and (ii) the feature levels used for similarity computation.
+While DIFT \cite{3832-tang2023emergent} only investigates features extracted from a single network layer, we additionally explore multi-level feature fusion (see Sec.~\ref{3832-sec:constr}), combining feature activations extracted from multiple decoder layers.

-\textit{Comparison to state-of-the-art methods:} We compare our approach to two registration methods: The NiftyReg implementation \cite{modat2010fast} of the conventional B-spline free-form deformations (FFD) registration \cite{rueckert2002nonrigid} and UniGradICON \cite{tian2024unigradicon}, a recently proposed deep learning foundation model for medical image registration.
+\emph{Comparison to state-of-the-art methods:} We compare our approach to two registration methods: The NiftyReg implementation \cite{3832-modat2010fast} of the conventional B-spline free-form deformations (FFD) registration \cite{3832-rueckert2002nonrigid} and UniGradICON \cite{3832-tian2024unigradicon}, a recent deep learning foundation model for medical image registration.
 Since both methods estimate deformation fields rather than explicit correspondences, keypoint correspondences are obtained by warping source keypoints with the predicted deformation.
+NiftyReg is run with default parameters using normalized mutual information as the similarity metric, while UniGradICON is evaluated with its default settings.

 Performance is measured as the Euclidean distance between predicted and ground-truth keypoints in physical space (millimeters).
-Since image pairs can contain varying numbers of keypoints, we report two metrics: the \textit{case mean error} is calculated as the average of per-case mean errors, and the \textit{keypoint mean error}, computed as the average over all keypoints across all cases.
+Since image pairs can contain varying numbers of keypoints, we report two metrics: the \emph{case mean error} is calculated as the average of per-case mean errors, and the \emph{keypoint mean error}, computed as the average over all keypoints across all cases.

-\subsection{Data and Implementation}
+\subsection{Data and implementation}

-Experiments are performed on the Learn2Reg Lung CT dataset~\cite{hering2022learn2reg}, which comprises paired intra-patient inspiratory and expiratory chest CT scans with annotated keypoints.
+Experiments are performed on the Learn2Reg Lung CT dataset~\cite{3832-hering2022learn2reg}, which comprises paired intra-patient inspiratory and expiratory chest CT scans with annotated keypoints.
+For each keypoint in the inspiratory scan, the correspondence in the expiratory scan is predicted.
 Volumes were intensity-normalized to $[0,1]$ and resized to multiples of 128, as required by MAISI.
 For our ablation study, 100 random keypoints per training case are sampled to reduce computational cost.
 For the final evaluation, all validation cases and keypoints are used.
 For the restricted search variant within a neighborhood (MedDIFT-Box), we limit the search space to a bounding box defined by the 95th percentile of the initial training keypoint distances.